EpicGames/PixelStreamingInfrastructure/SFU/README.md

 ## Running

 Several scripts are supplied for Windows and Linux in the [platform_scripts](platform_scripts/) folder.
 These are the easiest way to get the server running under common situations.
 They can also be used as a reference for new situations.

+## Streaming from UE

+The best way to fully utilize the SFU is to have a single streamer streaming simulcast to the SFU and then have peers subscribe to the SFU stream.

+Launch the streaming app with the following arguments `-SimulcastParameters="1.0,5000000,20000000,2.0,1000000,5000000,4.0,50000,1000000"` This tells the pixel streaming plugin to stream simulcast with 3 streams, each one scaling down by 2.
+The sequence of values is as follows, `scale_down_factor,min_bitrate,max_bitrate,...repeating for each stream`

+When this streams to the SFU the SFU will detect these 3 streams and then selectively stream these out to connected peers based on their connection quality.